00RohitRoshan/Obsidian/Exam/GS/CA/Developed-Launched.md

-What is the name of portal developed by Department of Consumer Affairs for fair trade and consumer protection?
+- What is the name of portal developed by Department of Consumer Affairs for fair trade and consumer protection?
+- What is the name of the Public Distribution System (PDS) Supply Chain optimization tool launched by government of India?